 Yes.
 If you are aware that a student uses a preferred name, you are required to address the student by that name.
 It is a professional expectation that UB employees will address students in a manner that is welcoming to them.
 Using a student's preferred name signals respect and welcomeness.

 Currently, SUNY and UB HR systems do not have the capability of incorporating employee preferred names.
-If you require the use of a preferred name as a transgender accommodation, you can contact EDI for assistance with using a preferred name in UB directories and changing your UBIT name.
+If you require assistance with changing your UBIT name, you can contact EDI for assistance.

 Any UB student can enter a preferred name into HUB.
 This will impact class rosters, UB Learns, and HUB student services.
 Legal names must still appear in some places, including bills, financial aid records, transcripts and medical records.